 Praxis Precision Medicines, Inc. ("Praxis" or the "Company") is a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system ("CNS") disorders characterized by neuronal excitation-inhibition imbalance.
 Normal brain function requires a delicate balance of excitation and inhibition in neuronal circuits, which, when dysregulated, can lead to abnormal function and disease.
-The Company is applying insights from genetic epilepsies to both rare and more prevalent neurological and psychiatric disorders, using its understanding of shared biological targets and circuits in the brain.
+The Company is applying insights from genetic epilepsies to both rare and more prevalent neurological disorders, using its understanding of shared biological targets and circuits in the brain, to develop patient-guided therapies.
 The Company applies a deliberate and pragmatic precision approach, leveraging a suite of translational tools including novel transgenic and predictive translational animal models and electrophysiology markers, to enable an efficient path to proof-of-concept in patients.
-Through this approach, the Company has established a broad CNS portfolio with multiple programs, including product candidates across psychiatric disorders, movement disorders and epilepsy, with three clinical-stage product candidates.
-Each of the Company's clinical-stage product candidates is advancing in more than one indication and the Company anticipates expansion into additional indications.
-The Company expects multiple topline readouts from its clinical-stage programs and anticipates the launch of two additional clinical development programs in 2022.
-In addition, the Company has established a robust pipeline of preclinical stage programs through internal research and in-licensing.
+Through this approach, the Company has established a broad CNS portfolio including multiple programs across movement disorders and epilepsy, with four clinicalstage product candidates.
+For its lead clinical-stage program, the Company expects to announce topline results from the Phase 2b clinical trial in essential tremor in the first quarter of 2023 and expects to initiate a Phase 2 clinical trial for the treatment of Parkinson's disease in the first quarter of 2022.
+The Company expects the initiation of first-in-patient studies for its lead antisense oligonucleotide epilepsy program in the fourth quarter of 2022 and its lead small molecule epilepsy program in the first quarter of 2023, as well as the launch of an additional clinical epilepsy program this year.
+In addition, the Company has established a robust pipeline of preclinical stage programs through internal research and in-licensing, including one of the largest portfolios of targeted epilepsy programs in the industry.

 Praxis was incorporated in 2015 and commenced operations in 2016.
 The Company has funded its operations primarily with proceeds from the issuance of redeemable convertible preferred stock and from the sale of common stock through an initial public offering, a follow-on public offering and at-the-market offerings under its shelf registration statement.
-From inception through March 31, 2022, the Company raised \$517.8 million in aggregate cash proceeds from these transactions, net of issuance costs.
+From inception through September 30, 2022, the Company raised \$520.8 million in aggregate cash proceeds from these transactions, net of issuance costs.